-Keep Korma And Curry On
+Keep Korma And Curry On - Curry Recipes

-Keep Korma And Curry On
+Keep Korma And Curry On - Curry Recipes

-My new favourite quote, especially when my tiara slips fractionally.
-Yes!
-Sometimes it takes a change of heart, a change of attitude and courage to be in control of our minds and emotions.
-It’s unlikely that we all wake up each morning and feel on top of the world.
-Years ago someone said “the woman of the house determines the atmosphere”, it would be more comfortable to ignore that statement, but, I’ve found it to be true.
-I certainly set the tone and my family liven things up.
-Should I wake up in a foul mood or find myself dithering or uncooperative the tone in our home becomes lacklustre, frustrating and boring.
-Sometimes its wise to slip on a mask, as long as we don't hurt anyone or, compromise ourselves.
+Years ago, someone said, “The woman of the house determines the atmosphere.”
+It would be easier to ignore that statement, but I’ve found it true.
+I certainly set the tone, and my family liven things up.
+If I wake up in a foul mood or find myself dithering or uncooperative, the tone in our home becomes lacklustre, frustrating, and boring.
+Sometimes it's wise to slip on a mask, as long as we don't hurt anyone or compromise ourselves.

 ORANGE SCENTED OXTAIL CASSEROLE